How Long Does It Take for an Engine to Cool Down? Reasons, Facts, & FAQ

 In any case, let the engine rest for half an hour and carefully touch the hood.
 If it’s cool, go ahead and pop it.
 And if it’s been almost an hour and the hood is still hot, there’s something seriously wrong with the car.
 The best thing to do here would be to call a tow truck.
 It’s always better to play it safe instead of trying to fix the engine on your own and make matters worse (like hurting yourself, for example).

 Can You Drive With an Overheated Engine?

 The worst thing any driver can do in this situation is to keep their foot on the gas pedal.
 An overheated engine is a disaster waiting to happen, and the longer you run it, the quicker the cylinder heads will warp.
 The head gasket will be the next “victim”.
 If you don’t stop the car then, the engine will literally start melting, putting extra pressure on the exhaust system.
-Here’s what you need to do to minimize the damage:

 How Long Do Engines Last?

 On average, modern-day motors can go on for up to 200–250K miles, which equals 10–12 years.
 According to the NY Times, some exceptionally well-maintained engines can last for up to 500K miles!
 Back in the day, 150K miles/8 years used to be a very decent lifespan for an engine.
 These days, thanks to heated competition on the market (and forward-thinking technology, of course), you can expect at least a decade of hassle-free service.

 And we’re not even talking about expensive, custom-made cars or anything like that.
 With the focus of the automobile industry shifting towards affordable sedans, SUVs, and trucks, engines are now a lot more durable and reliable.
 Speaking of brands, Toyota, Honda, and Chevrolet make some of the best motors out there—keep that in mind next time you go shopping for a new car!
 For maximum longevity, pick an electric motor.